Stop The Proposed Wellington Airport Runway Extension

 The money donated will be used on experts and lawyers to oppose the runway extension proposal in the Environment Court.

-Guardians of the Bays' involvement
+Guardians of the Bays' involvement (page creator)

 I am part of a coalition of individuals and groups opposed to the proposed Wellington Airport runway extension.